ooo-dev-code/ooo-dev-code/README.md

 -> I am in college and that's pretty easy.
 -> My greatest wish is to be good enough in code to get a good job for my CV
 ->  One day I ill be a good coder.
 -> Fun fact: This code has been changed by my code.

-# I'm actually trying to Render this ReadMe with JavaScript so it will be better soon.